Block Apps

 Enabling Supervised mode on an iPhone

-To get access to the most reliable methods for restricting apps on iPhone , you'll need to enable supervised mode.
+To get access to the most reliable methods for blocking apps on iPhone , you'll need to enable supervised mode.
 In order to enable supervised mode, you'll need to reset your iPhone and enable the mode during setup.
 We provide supervised mode setup instructions to guide you through the process.

 Block the App Store while still being able to update apps